All Products

 Note

-• [$IP] is the PPTP server's public IP address on the ECS instance.
+• [$IP] is the public IP address of the ECS instance hosting the PPTP server.

-• [$User] is the username for the PPTP server user account.
-For username retrieval, see Create a user.
+• [$User] is the username for the user created on the PPTP server.
+For information about how to obtain the username, see Create a user.

-• [$Password] is the password for the PPTP server user account.
-For password retrieval, see Create a user.
+• [$Password] is the password for the user created on the PPTP server.
+For information about how to obtain the password, see Create a user.

 Using interface ppp0